Chart Color Schemes

 Development

-The location has approximately 530 people per dwelling approval, reflecting an established area.
-According to the latest AreaSearch quarterly estimate, Flinders is expected to grow by 3,259 residents through to 2041.
+Future projections show Flinders adding 3,618 residents by 2041 (from the latest AreaSearch quarterly estimate).
 Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development